tja688/ThatGameJam/Assets/Scripts/Features/Darkness/FeatureNote.md

 ## 1. Purpose
 - Track whether the player is inside darkness zones and publish state changes.
 - Drain Light Vitality while in darkness (unless a Safe Zone is active).
+- Refresh overlap on reset/respawn so starting inside darkness is detected immediately.

 ## 2. Folder & Key Files
 - Root: `Assets/Scripts/Features/Darkness/`
 - Controllers:
-  - `PlayerDarknessSensor.cs` 〞 detects zone enter/exit and sends `SetInDarknessCommand`
+  - `PlayerDarknessSensor.cs` 〞 detects zone enter/exit and refreshes overlap on reset/respawn
   - `DarknessZone2D.cs` 〞 trigger volume that reports to the sensor
   - `DarknessTickController.cs` 〞 ticks `IDarknessSystem` each frame
 - Systems: